CEsarABC/DataCentricProject/README.md

 The project is focused in the use of data bases as the use of python and flask to put all together.

-My cooking book concept, is a space where users can check, create or edit their own recipes, with a simple, yet balanced desing, the user experience is clean and the navigation through pages creates a space where you can come and go as you please, never limitating the user.
+My cooking book concept, is a space where users can check, create or edit their own recipes, with a simple, yet balanced design, the user experience is clean and the navigation through pages creates a space where you can come and go as you please, never limitating the user.

+This project generated various challenges when using the different syntax for the Mongo terminal and pymongo. the conceptualization of the project was simple but creating the logic in python based in mongo and applied to flask was the biggest challenge, trying to create a web site which responds to the user in the most basic manner and keep the standards for an aceptable web site took time but was rewarding.

 This project delivers by using the mongo data base, which is flexible and intuitive.